 Steps to Diagnosis

 Premenstrual Dysphoric Disorder (PMDD) has only recently gained formal recognition as a diagnosable condition in medical and mental health communities.
 Premenstrual Exacerbation (PME) remains a research diagnosis and is not officially included in diagnostic manuals.

 This lack of awareness and training means that many healthcare providers do not recognize PMDD or PME, or they may not know how to begin diagnosing and treating them.
 Because of this, the best place to start is by finding a provider who understands what PMDD is and has experience treating it.

 Providers familiar with PMDD typically also understand PME, so focusing your questions around PMDD may yield the best results.

-π±Screening Providers
+Screening Providers

-It can be frustrating, but screening providers ahead of time by phone is often worthwhile.
+We suggest that screening providers ahead of time by phone is often worthwhile.
 When calling, ask:

-Does anyone at the practice have experience treating PMDD?
+β Does anyone at the practice have experience treating PMDD?

-If yes, which providers specifically?
+β If yes, which providers specifically?

 β What treatments do they typically recommend?

-β While everyone responds differently to treatment, we recommend choosing a provider who is familiar with evidence-based, first-line treatments, such as those outlined on our treatments pages.
+While everyone responds differently to treatment, we recommend choosing a provider who is familiar with evidence-based, first-line treatments, such as those outlined on our treatments pages.

-ποΈ Prepare Ahead of Time
+Prepare Ahead of Time

-β Track Symptoms Daily
+Track Symptoms Daily

-π₯ If needed, ask a trusted partner, friend, or family member to help you complete your daily ratings.
+π If needed, ask a trusted partner, friend, or family member to help you complete your daily ratings.

-π©Ί Moving Forward with a Medical Doctor (Gynecologist, Psychiatrist, or GP)
+Moving Forward with a Medical Doctor

 When meeting with a doctor, keep these tips in mind: